27 Gorgeous Indonesian Landmarks That Will Make You Want to Pack Your Bags Immediately

-Did you know that there are around 17,500 islands that comprise Indonesia, making it the largest archipelago in the world?
-Even after spending more than three months in the country, there are so many amazing places to see in Indonesia, it’s hard to know where to start.
+Did you know that Indonesia comprises around 17,500 islands, making it the largest archipelago in the world?
+Even after spending more than three months in the country, there are so many amazing places to see that it’s hard to know where to start.

 This post will introduce you to 27 of the most famous landmarks in Indonesia to add to your bucket list.
-Hike soaring volcanos to relaxing on beautiful beaches; visit ancient temples, and learn from Indonesia’s 600+ ethnic groups.
+Hike soaring volcanos and relax on beautiful beaches; visit ancient temples, and learn from Indonesia’s 600+ ethnic groups.
 While there is so much to see and do in Indonesia, be sure to put these breathtaking popular destinations on your bucket list!

 Overview of Landmarks in Indonesia